-The plain truth is that the tragic history of Anti-Semitism could have been prevented if people would have paid attention to the story of Esther.
 In His Word God gave us a book which shows what He thinks of Anti-Semitism.
 Long before Hitler, there was Haman, a wicked man we meet first in Esther 3.

-Perhaps you're thinking, "Why do I need to know about the past anyway?"
-For one reason, the story at hand isn't simply a story from your world history textbook.
-It's from the Word of God.
-God recorded this story because He wants us to know it.
-What's more, it has been well said that those who disregard the past are bound to repeat it (George Santayana).

-In Esther 3, God recorded a story about a man who tried to eliminate His people.
-It's a story that teaches us important lessons about God and about ourselves.
+Perhaps you're thinking, "Why do I need to know about this 2500 year old event anyway?"
+It's been rightly observed that those who disregard the past are bound to repeat it.
+But more importantly, in Esther 3, the Spirit of God recorded a story that teaches us some vital lessons about God and about ourselves.

-I. We need to contemplate the story.
+I. Let's consider the story.